CarlSargunar/Umbraco-Docker/README.md

     http://localhost:5080/umbraco

-## To Clean up your images
+## To Clean up your images and re-build changes

 Run the following.

-**NOTE - This will remove all unused images.
+**NOTE - This will remove all unused images and volumes.
 If you have images from other applications you want to keep, don't run this.**

     docker compose down
+    docker compose rm -f
-    docker image prune -a -f
+    docker image prune -f
     docker volume prune -f